tonethar/IGM-330-Fall-2018/weekly/week-04B-notes.md

 # Week 4B - Canvas Bitmap Effects

 ## I. Overview
-Today we will look at how to manipulate image data to create simple Photoshop effects like tinting and noise.
-To see more advanced effects such as embossing, see Part II of the Audio Visualizer HW.
+- Today we will look at how to manipulate image data to create simple Photoshop effects like tinting and noise
+- To see more advanced effects such as embossing, refer to Part II of the Audio Visualizer HW.

 ## II.
 Presentation
 - [HW - Audio Visualizer - Part II](https://github.com/tonethar/IGME-330-Master/blob/master/notes/HW-AV-2.md)